Adrenal Fatigue Defined

-In general, reducing stress is number one!
+In general, reducing stress is number one.
 Reducing coffee consumption and increasing quality carbohydrates is also important for regulating hormones and supporting the adrenal glands.
-There are several things we can do to in regards to lifestyle, food choices, supplements, and nutrients to reduce adrenal stress, lower levels of cortisol and get back to feeling energized.
-Check out these two posts for in-depth ideas:
+There are several things we can do to in regard to lifestyle, food choices, supplements, and nutrients to reduce adrenal stress, lower levels of cortisol and get back to feeling energized.

 Key Nutrients & Botanicals for Adrenal Support

 - Bauman, Ed.
 Therapeutic Nutrition.
 Part 1.
 Penngrove, CA. 2014.

 - Galland, Leo.
 Md.
 Magnesium: The Stress Reliever.
 Healthy.net.
 Website.
 Accessed March 30, 2016.